1. The first tutoring session

 Be on time!
 Do not let your students wait.
 If your tutoring session is at your student’s house, don’t be too early either.
 Remember that your students often have a busy day and would feel pressured and stressed if their lesson starts earlier than planned.

 Dress to impress.
+How to dress as a tutor is important.
 Do not over and not underdress.
 Wear clean and straightforward clothing and nothing too distracting.
 You should look professional, but don’t forget that you are not working in a corporate environment.

 Don’t start right away with some exercises.
 Talk with your student about what they would like to focus on in the coming lessons, get to know each other, and also have a laugh.
 In the first session, you need to find out the strength and weaknesses of your student so that you can prepare the following lessons.

 Ask your students beforehand to bring all their books and sources so you can get an overview of what they should already know and where to pick up.

 Prepare one exercise that helps you to estimate their level.
 Don’t do too much.
 You still don’t know what learner type your student is.
 That may take a few sessions, and until then, you need to improvise during the tutoring classes.
 If the lesson is to difficult, that demotivates, and the student may give up already after the first session.
 If the lesson is too easy, your student may be bored quickly.
 Ask for honest feedback so you can improve for the next lessons and motivate your students to learn.

 Do the exercises together.
 Never let your student do all activities do alone in silence.
 These tasks are better for homework.